goossens/ObjectTalk/docs-src/guide/modules.md

-A module is a single unit of code that’s built and shipped as a single unit and that can be imported by another module with ObjectTalk's import keyword.
+A module is a single unit of code that’s built and shipped as a single unit and that can be imported by another module with ObjectTalk's import function.

 A source file is a single ObjectTalk module (in effect, a single file within an app).
 Although it’s common to define individual types in separate source